WHAT SHOULD I EXPECT FROM A COUNSELLOR?

 WHY DO PEOPLE CHOOSE TO HAVE COUNSELLING & PSYCHOTHERAPY?

-People attend counselling for many reasons from loss of loved ones, relationship breakdowns, phobias, depression and anxiety, anger issues to needing to understand who they are.
+People attend counselling for many reasons from loss of loved ones, relationship breakdowns, phobias, depression and anxiety, anger issues, abuse - physically and mentally, addiction, to needing to understand who they are.
 You may be in a emotional turmoil and feeling overwhelmed by life and don't want to talk it through with family and friends.
 You may feel that you do not want to involve them through embarrassment or thinking they will not be able to help you.